 Key Stage 2

-They then follow a scheme of work entitled "Fish!" where they have opportunities to draw with cotton buds and chalk, to model in clay, to produce sketchbook pages of research and design work and to finally experiment with layers of metallic papers and net to create a textile fish.
+They then follow a scheme of work entitled "Fish!" where they have opportunities to draw with cotton buds and chalk, to model in clay, to produce sketchbook pages of research and design work and to finally experiment with textiles.

-Year 6 pupils' first project is architecture.
+Year 6 pupils' first project is Architecture.
 They study the work of John Piper and Friedensreich Hundertwasser and develop techniques including collage, resist, press print, pastel work and painting.
 They study perspective and build a clay house.

 Key Stage 2 Art Work